-It seems that uncertainty around Brexit has made skills shortages worse, with almost 40% of respondents reporting that the UK’s decision to leave the EU has directly affected their ability to find talent.
+It seems that uncertainty around Brexit has made skills shortages worse.
+Almost 40% of respondents report that the UK’s decision to leave the EU has directly affected their ability to find talent.

 There are less EU citizens entering the UK for work, shrinking the talent pool further.
 And many people don’t want to switch jobs at the moment because they’re not sure what will be happening in the months to come.

 In a candidate-driven market, jobseekers can pick and choose from roles they want.
-That may be positive news for anyone looking for work but puts added pressure on your business when it comes to landing great candidates.
+That may be positive news for anyone looking for work.
+But it puts added pressure on your business when it comes to landing great candidates.

-There are lots of positive actions you can take to create a fantastic employer brand people want to work for, particularly as tech-savvy Generation Z are now entering the workplace.
+There are lots of positive actions you can take to create a fantastic employer brand people want to work for.
+This is particularly true as tech-savvy Generation Z are now entering the workplace.
 If you’re not already, think about:

-But when it comes to the actual mechanics of recruitment, what does your business need to do to make it to the front of the pack for the good talent that is available?
+But when it comes to the actual mechanics of recruitment, what does your business need to do?
+You want to make it to the front of the pack for the good talent that is available.

 The answer is to keep your focus on the candidate, aiming to move quickly, clearly and intentionally.
-Here are three important questions to ask about your recruitment process.
+Here are three tips for landing great candidates:

-If there’s anything confusing in your job advert - maybe it’s vague about hours or responsibilities - think about how a candidate will view it.
-Don’t bank on anyone asking you to clarify details at interview as the brutal fact is, they’ll probably scroll past your advert altogether.
+If there’s anything confusing in your job advert think about how a candidate will view it.
+Maybe its vague about hours or responsibilities because you haven't thought it through yet.
+Unfortunately you can't bank on anyone asking you to clarify the details at interview.
+The brutal fact is, they’ll probably scroll past your advert altogether.

 If they do make it to an interview, you risk frustrating or even losing them if the role turned out to be not what they were expecting.
 In a competitive market, your business can’t afford to lose candidates at a late stage.